Porsche Boxster Convertible (2016 - ) review

 Ride and handling

 Porsche has improved on the Boxster's standard kit count for the 718, but only slightly; this is still a remarkably basic sports car considering prices start at around £40,000.
-You get a manual gearbox, the all-new touch-screen infotainment system with a seven-inch display, Bluetooth, and a couple of USB sockets, plus Apple CarPlay for iPhone connectivity.
+You get a manual gearbox, the touch-screen infotainment system with a seven-inch display, Bluetooth, and a couple of USB sockets, plus Apple CarPlay for iPhone connectivity.
 Sharp LED running lights front and rear are also standard, as are bright, xenon headlamps.
 In the cabin, air-conditioning, sports seats trimmed in Alcantara and faux-leather, and heated mirrors complete the spec list.
 If you want your 718 to hold its value, then it's worth adding the expensive sat-nav, DAB radio and parking sensors, and the leather trim for the cabin is also a must-have.
 You can live without the performance upgrades, such as the adaptive suspension, sports exhaust and Sport Chrono Pack (which includes launch control), but other creature comforts like heated seats are also optional, and specifying this stuff quickly adds up to a big old bill.